 Lily of the valley grows in USDA Zones 2-9 and blooms in spring.
-It has cute bell like white or pale, pink flowers that spread their fragrance in whole area.
+It has a cute bell-like white or pale, pink flowers that spread their fragrance in the whole area.
 It prefers moist soil.
 It is a low growing plant so good for ground cover.

 Beautiful foliage and perfume, viburnums are excellent fragrant flowers, especially their ‘Korean spice’ variety that blooms in cluster of white fluffy flowers in spring and summer.

-Rajnigandha is their local name in India, its seductive odor captures the warmness of mid-summer.
-Its tube like flowers bloom in tropical spring & summer.
+Rajnigandha is its local name in India.
+Its seductive odor captures the warmth of mid-summer.
+The tube-like blossoms appear in hot tropical spring and summer.
 It can also be grown as annual in colder parts.

 15. Osmanthus fragrans

-Native to China, Japan & Cambodia, orange osmanthus flowers carry an apricot like odor.
+Native to China, Japan & Cambodia, orange osmanthus flowers carry a sweet apricot-like odor.
 It’s also called Kinmokusei, grown popularly in patios and yards and sidewalks in Japan.
-This exotic small tree is suggested by some Japanese gardeners.
+Some Japanese gardeners suggest this exotic small tree.

 14. Mock Orange